 *Microbial genomics and proteomics

-Tags: 2014, 2013, biomedical research, Washington, WSU Pullman, WA, Northwest, WA research, WSU, Washington State University, Washington Life Science, BioResearch Product Faire Event, buiding. new building, research science information, Biomedical Research Funding, Pullman
+Tags: 2014, 2013, biomedical research, biomedical research, Washington, WSU Pullman, WA, Northwest, WA research, WSU, Washington State University, Washington Life Science, BioResearch Product Faire Event, buiding. new building, research science information, Biomedical Research Funding, Pullman

 Each year millions of Americans risk undergoing surgery for a variety of problems such as organ transplants, mending broken bones and cosmetic surgeries.
 Often surgery is necessary to fix ongoing health problems with the benefits of the surgery usually outweighing the risks.
 Despite the potential risks to surgery patients, in the United States more than 48 million surgeries are performed each year.
 In most cases, undergoing surgery is relatively risk free, but not always.